 Car Rental Firms May Rely More On Facial Recognition Technology

-Several months ago, Hertz announced plans to test a whole new technology called biometrics, which uses facial recognition technology to identify its rental car consumer base that frequently books with the company at a number of major airports.
+Last year, Hertz announced plans to test a whole new technology called biometrics, which uses facial recognition technology to identify its rental car consumer base that frequently books with the company at several major airports.

 Hooking up with technology company Clear in December, the company revealed it was using one of the recognition units at Atlanta’s Hartsfield-Jackson International Airport as part of its Hertz Fast Lane initiative to speed up service and improve security.
 Pending the results of test, the company planned to add the service at terminals in Los Angeles, New York, San Francisco and nearly 40 other airports.